commonsguy/cwac-security/README.markdown

 - a `File` pointing to the ZIP archive

-- a `File` pointing to the destination directory where the ZIP archive should be unzipped (note: this directory does not have to already exist)
+- a `File` pointing to the destination directory where the ZIP archive should be unzipped (note: this directory does not have to already exist;
+if it does exist, it must be empty)

 One `unzip()` method just takes those parameters.
 The other takes a pair of additional integers: